-Oscar Aguirre-Mandujano (PhD University of Washington) studies early modern Ottoman intellectual history, and its connections to literature, poetry, and bureaucracy.
-Aguirre-Mandujano is currently working on his book project, Poetics of Empire: Literature and Political Culture at the Early Modern Ottoman Court, which examines the relation between material culture, literary composition, and the transformation of political thought in the early modern Islamic world and Europe.
-Poetics of Empire shows that in the fifteenth and sixteenth centuries Ottoman scholars and statesmen produced a new literary language in order to express political thought.
-Poetics of Empire posits that literary production at the imperial court crafted distinctive modes of expression in order to articulate the Ottoman sultanate’s place in the world, particularly vis-à-vis its imperial rivals in Europe and the Islamic world.
+Oscar Aguirre-Mandujano studies early modern Ottoman intellectual history, and its connections to literature, poetry, and bureaucracy.
+Aguirre-Mandujano is currently working on his book project, Occasions for Poetry: Politics and Literary Language in the Ottoman Empire, which examines the relation between literary composition and the transformation of political thought in the early modern Islamic world and Europe.
+Occasions for Poetry shows that in the fifteenth and sixteenth centuries Ottoman scholars and statesmen produced a new literary language in order to express political thought.
+Occasions for Poetry posits that literary production at the imperial court crafted distinctive modes of expression in order to articulate the Ottoman sultanate’s place in the world, particularly vis-à-vis its imperial rivals in Europe and the Islamic world.

 Aguirre-Mandujano completed his Ph.D. at the University of Washington.
 He also holds a BA in History from the National Autonomous University of Mexico (UNAM) and an MA in Historical Research Methods from the School of Oriental and African Studies (SOAS), University of London.

 Aguirre-Mandujano is co-organizer of the Baki Project, a Digital Humanities project that aims to develop new digital tools for the study of Ottoman manuscripts.
-He is also co- curating the exhibit Trajectories of Sefarad, a museum and digital exhibit on Jewish culture in the late Ottoman Empire and the Diaspora.
+He is also co-editor with Kerem Tınaz (Koç University) of the volume Sephardic Trajectories: Archives, Objects, and the Ottoman Jewish Past in the United States (Koç University Press, 2021).

-HIST 148 - Warriors, Concubines, and Converts: The Ottoman Empire in the Middle East & Europe
+HIST 0310 - Warriors, Concubines, and Converts: The Ottoman Empire in the Middle East & Europe (Previously HIST 148)

-HIST 306 - Gunpowder, Art, and Diplomacy: Islamic Empires in the Early Modern World
+HIST 1300 - Gunpowder, Art, and Diplomacy: Islamic Empires in the Early Modern World (Previously HIST 0306)